input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 **Compliance.** RSA is compliant with a wide range of security standards and regulations.
 It is one of the most widely accepted public-key cryptosystems and has been incorporated into many cryptographic protocols, including SSL/TLS for secure web communication, digital signatures, and email encryption.
 RSA complies with industry standards such as FIPS 186-4, X.509, PKCS#1 and NIST guidelines.
 None of the methods, GNFS or VDFs, are proprietary and there exists open source code implementing these.

+##### 5.2.2 ECC solutions

+Elliptic Curve Cryptography (ECC) is a form of public-key cryptography based on the mathematical structure of elliptic curves over finite fields.
+More particularly, ECC relies on a safe subgroup of elliptic curves, usually defined on a prime field for security and efficiency.
+It provides strong security with smaller key sizes compared to traditional methods like RSA, needing 256 to 384 bit long prime only [3],  making it ideal for constrained environments.
+To break ECC, one has to compute the discrete logarithm of the group (ECDLP), which can be done most efficiently with Pollard's Rho algorithm that solves the discrete logarithm in O(n​1/2) time and O(1) space.

+###### 5.2.2.1 Designs

+The main problem satisfying our requirements is solving the discrete logarithmic on a secure subgroup of an elliptic curve.
+In that case, the setup consists in generating a curve and generator G, and sampling a random point P from its secure subgroup.
+The challengers then have to find the scalar a such that P = a ⋅ G. Verification is also straightforward, as it consists in raising G to the power a and verifying it equals P.
+The most efficient methods to find this scalar include the Index Calculus and Pollard’s ⍴.

+###### 5.2.2.2 Properties

+**Security Strength & Maturity.** Elliptic Curve Cryptography has reached a high level of maturity over the past few decades and is widely regarded as a modern, efficient alternative to traditional public-key cryptosystems like RSA.
+Its security is based on the hardness of the Elliptic Curve Discrete Logarithm Problem (ECDLP), which has been extensively analyzed, making ECC a trusted and well-understood cryptographic method.
+ECC is now widely adopted in industry standards, including TLS, SSH, Cardano, Bitcoin, and other blockchain technologies, where its efficiency and robustness are critical.
+ECC is also vulnerable to post-quantum attacks and can be broken in polynomial time with  Pollard's Rho or the Index Calculus algorithm.

+**Performance.** ECC is known for its great performance, particularly in terms of computational efficiency and resource utilization.
+Compared to traditional public-key systems like RSA, ECC achieves the same level of security with much smaller key sizes, which translates into faster computation, reduced storage requirements, and lower power consumption.

+**Deployability.**  To make sure that our elliptic curves are not known too long in advance, or are precomputed in sufficient numbers [^1], to mitigate preprocessing [12]  as much as possible, we would need to generate the curves on the fly.
+While RSA groups only rely on the generation of sufficiently large prime numbers, ECC has an array of attacks to look out for as described in safecurves website and paper [7].
+As such, generating a secure elliptic curve is a complex and challenging task.
+Nevertheless, there have been methods to generate efficiently safe elliptic curves [8-10] on the fly but these methods still necessitate minutes worth of probabilistic computation that is not easily verifiable.
+As finding the discrete logarithm of a number on a curve that has already been broken is significantly easier, thanks to the costly precomputation in  Pollard’s Rho algorithm that can be reused (also succinctly mentioned in [10, attacking multiple keys]), we would have to regularly change the elliptic curve which would make ensuring their number is sufficiently large an important yet difficult challenge to solve.

+[^1]: An open ended question is the number of safe elliptic curves for a specific security parameter.
+As finding the discrete logarithm

+**Compliance.** ECC is widely compliant with numerous industry standards and regulations, making it a trusted choice for modern cryptographic applications, including NIST guidelines,  FIPS 186-4 and IETF standards for secure communication protocols.
+None of the methods, Index Calculus or Pollard’s ⍴, are proprietary and there exists open source code implementing these.

 ## Path to Active